Vandivier/afterecon/content/2015-05-30-start-using-javascript-for-statistics.md

 ---
-title: Start Using Javascript for Statistics
+title: "Start Using Javascript for Statistics"
 date: 2015-05-30 17:27:17
 author: John Vandivier
 ---